dentira/temporal-charts/docs/README.md

 # Temporal Helm Charts Repository

-This directory contains the packaged Helm charts and repository index for hosting on Bitbucket Pages.
+This directory contains the packaged Helm charts and repository index for hosting on GitHub Pages.

 ## Contents